Copyright © 2015 Granite Tops Pro All rights reserved

 See Granite Repair for tips and resources to fix damaged and chipped tops.

+Return the shine to your granite tops.
 If you have cleaned your granite tops with dish soap, you can remove the soap film buildup with MB-

 The same great professional grade sealer and daily cleaner that we recommend, with the added benefit of major cost savings to you!
 You need both products, so how about a discount when you combine them in one purchase.